A minimal C++ development environment

 It is crucial to avoid such type of errors as soon as possible.

-.
-There are a lot of other useful warning, unfortunately those are not enabled by default, and it can get some time to find the most useful.
+There are lot of other useful warnings, unfortunately, those are not enabled by default, and it can take some time to find the most useful.

 A test suite